-Curing cancer requires eliminating all cancer cells.
+Curing cancer requires eliminating all cells capable of causing cancer recurrence in a person's lifetime.
 The major modalities of therapy are

 Hormonal therapy (for selected cancers, eg, prostate, breast, endometrium)

 Immune therapy Immunotherapy of Cancer A number of immunologic interventions, both passive and active, can be directed against tumor cells.
 (See also Immunotherapeutics.)
 In passive cellular immunotherapy, specific effector cells... read more , including monoclonal antibodies, interferons, biologic response modifiers, tumor vaccines, and cell therapies (for many different types of cancer)

 Differentiating drugs such as retinoids (for acute promyelocytic leukemia Acute Myeloid Leukemia (AML) In acute myeloid leukemia (AML), malignant transformation and uncontrolled proliferation of an abnormally differentiated, long-lived myeloid progenitor cell results in high circulating numbers... read more ) and isocitrate dehydrogenase-2 (IDH2) inhibitors (for acute myeloid leukemia Acute Myeloid Leukemia (AML) In acute myeloid leukemia (AML), malignant transformation and uncontrolled proliferation of an abnormally differentiated, long-lived myeloid progenitor cell results in high circulating numbers... read more )

 Targeted drugs that exploit the growing knowledge of genomics and cellular and molecular biology (eg, imatinib for chronic myeloid leukemia Chronic Myeloid Leukemia (CML) Chronic myeloid leukemia (CML) occurs when a pluripotent stem cell undergoes malignant transformation and clonal myeloproliferation, leading to a striking overproduction of mature and immature... read more )